ryancoopersmith/checkers/README.md

+# Python Checkers

-#Python checkers game using Tkinter for the GUI
+## This is a functionally programmed Python checkers game utilizing Tkinter for the GUI